-Working abroad sounds like an adventure to many people.
-However, job search in Greece requires more than just the obvious Greek CV writing and translation, it requires thorough preparation.
-You will experience problems that probably did not even come to your mind when you decided to find Greece jobs.
+Work abroad sounds like an adventure to many people.
+However, Greece job search requires more than just the obvious Greece CV with Greece cover letter writing and translation, it requires thorough preparation.
+You will experience problems that probably did not even come to your mind when you decided to find work in Greece.

 Time: GMT + 2 (GMT + 3 from last Sunday in March to last Sunday in October).